FullStacksDev/angular-and-firebase-template/README.md

 Part of the curated [**FullStacksDev Angular and Firebase tech stack**](https://fullstacks.dev/#angular-and-firebase).
 For solo devs and very small teams.

 An opinionated full-stack starting point for building a web app, using Angular and Firebase.
 Aiming to be lean and useful enough so you can hit the ground running and focus on stuff that matters.
+With enough room for you to extend as you need.

 You are free to use and customize this template as you want — build a prototype, an internal tool, a side project, or the next million-dollar web app.